 The language requirement is set by the US Immigration department and is used in the application process for the J1 visa.
 The good news is that the TOEFL is one of the tests accepted by US immigration authorities when evaluating your visa application!
 You’ll need to have at least a 79 on the TOEFL iBT.

-The TOEFL and the M1 Vocational/Non-Academic Student visa
+The TOEFL and the M1 Vocational/Non-Academic Student Visa

 Finally, we have the M1 Vocational/Non-Academic Student visa.
 The main difference with this type of visa is that it is for students enrolled in non-academic programs (other than language training) or “vocational study” programs generally known as mechanical studies, technical studies, which include but are not limited to the following courses: dance, cooking, music, photography, art, design, flight courses or cosmetology courses, for example.

-Once again, after being accepted to a program, you’ll need to apply to get a visa and certify your English language proficiency by submitting your score you get on a test such as the TOEFL.
+Once again, after being accepted to a program, you’ll need to apply to get a visa and certify your English language proficiency by submitting your score on a test such as the TOEFL.

-Get a top score on the TOEFL by preparing with GlobalExam
+Get a Top Score on the TOEFL by Preparing With GlobalExam